tomzx/blog.tomrochette.com-content/web-services/item.md

 A client wants to create a new instance of a service we offer.
 Once he has decided on the modules he wants with his service, the following occurs:

-1. The `Service provider` sends a request to the `Service configurator` to let it know of a service configuration change, in this case, the creation of a new service instance.
+1. The `Service provider` sends a request to the `Service configurator` to let it know of a service configuration change, in this case, the creation of a new `Service instance`.
 2. The `Service configurator` creates a new database instance as well as a user for that instance.
 At this point, the database is empty.

 Now we have a instance settings stored in the `Service configuration database`, which can be requested through the `Service configurator` API.